coleifer/peewee/docs/peewee/api.rst

       :param rows: An iterable that yields rows to insert.
       :param list fields: List of fields being inserted.
-      :return: number of rows modified (see note).
+      :return: Depends on the database (see below).

       INSERT multiple rows of data.